• Skip to primary navigation

 What is a Siberian Iris?

-Siberian Iris is a clumping herbaceous perennial which forms a nice mound in the garden.
+Siberian Iris is a clumping herbaceous perennial plant which forms a nice mound in the garden.
 The leaves are fine and grasslike, and add a whimsical touch to the garden structure.

 The foliage dies back in winter and emerges with fresh new leaves every spring.